-L T P C - - 3 1.5
+L T P C 0 0 3 1.5

-20AHS06 - ENGINEERING CHEMISTRY LAB
+20AHS06 ENGINEERING CHEMISTRY LAB

-After completion of practical, student will be able to
+After successful completion of the course, the student will be able to

 - 1. Estimate the amount of metal ions, hardness of water, chlorides in water, acidity, alkalinity, dissolved oxygen in water by using volumetric analysis. - 2.
 Demonstrate the importance of viscosity index, flash point and fire point of lubricants and to prepare a polymer. - 3.
 Apply pH meter, conductivity meter and potentiometer to find the normality and amounts of substances in solution